Are All ATV Tires Directional? How to Tell?

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

 A tire can be either directional or multi-directional.
-Whether you are mounting new tires to your ATV or if you want to make sure the wheels are installed correctly, you need to know if the tires are directional or not.
+Whether you are mounting new tires to your ATV or want to ensure the wheels are installed correctly, you need to know if the tires are directional.

 Directional tires should be mounted in a specific direction for optimal performance, while multi-directional tires work just as well in either direction.

 So are ATV tires directional?
-Some types of ATV tires, like mud tires, are usually directional, while other types like rock climbing tires are generally not.
-Whether an ATV tire is directional or not depends on what type of terrain and what style of riding the tire is designed for.
+Some types of ATV tires, like mud tires, are usually directional, while others, like rock climbing tires, are generally not.
+Whether an ATV tire is directional depends on the type of terrain and riding style the tire was designed for.

 The table below tells you whether the different types of ATV tires are more likely to be directional or not.

-There are several ways you can tell if a tire is directional or not.
-Some are relatively straight forward while others require that you take a closer look at the tire’s design.
+You can tell if a tire is directional or not in several ways.
+Some are relatively straightforward, while others require that you take a closer look at the tire’s design.

 Please note that these are general guidelines only and that some manufacturers may offer other guidelines for specific tire models.

-Most directional ATV tires have markings stamped onto the tire wall’s side, indicating the forward direction of rotation.
+Most directional ATV tires have markings stamped onto the tire sidewalls, indicating the forward direction of rotation.
 If there are directional markings, you know that the tire is directional.

 These markings come in various styles.
 Here are some of the more common: